 Limited Liability Company (LLC): A Limited Liability Company is designed to reduce the risk associated with operating as a sole proprietor.
 As an LLC, you’ll separate your personal assets and debts from your company’s finances, which protects you as an individual.

 The drawback to registering as an LLC is that it can be harder to raise investment capital.
-If you’re planning to rely heavily on investment capital to start your construction company, you should consider registering as a corporation.
+If you’re planning to rely heavily on investment capital to start your construction company, you may consider registering as a corporation.

 C Corporation: The traditional corporation is the C Corporation.
 Like an LLC, a C Corp protects business owners from taking on personal risk, but makes it easier to raise capital by allowing ownership of the company to be divided among shareholders.